Skip to main content

 We use GPT 4.1 for all the agents as it is sufficiently capable of handling both the routing and the question-answering tasks in this scenario.
 However, the architecture is model-agnostic, so you can choose different models for different agents based on their specific needs and complexity

-Leverage the Agent Service MCP OAuth Identity Passthrough feature to securely make requests on behalf of the current user through MCP tools.
+A custom stateless MCP server that leverages the Agent Service OAuth Identity Passthrough feature to securely execute requests on behalf of the authenticated user through MCP tools.
+Incoming requests from the Agent Service are verified using a claims-based JWT validation (expiration, audience, tenant ID, and issuer).

 A custom disclaimer is displayed as an Adaptive Card on first interaction or new chat sessions to set expectations with users.
 It enhances the default Copilot/Teams disclaimer feature, tailored to company requirements.